Undertone0809/gcop/README.md

 </div>

-GCOP (Git Copilot) is an intelligent assistant that enhances your Git workflow by automating commit message generation using AI.
-It's designed to make your development process smoother and more efficient by improving git commit practices, conventional commits, and version control.
-With GCOP, you can create better commit messages, maintain a clean git history, and streamline your git commit workflow.
+GCOP (Git Copilot) - Your AI-powered Git assistant that transforms messy commits into meaningful stories.
+It automates commit message generation, enhances your Git workflow, and makes version control a breeze with 20+ smart commands.

 ## 🚀 Key Features

 1. **🤖 Intelligent Commit Crafting**
    - Let AI analyze your changes and generate contextually perfect commit messages
    - Learn from your project's commit history to match your team's style
-   - Support multiple languages for global development teams

 2. **🎨 Highly Customizable Experience**
    - Design your own commit templates to match project requirements